 There are very few things I share in common with Brexiters but a weakness for harking back to the past may be one of them.
 I love steam railways, 1930’s songs and classic cars.

-Click on the video above for a nostalgic journey back into Britain’s lost empire.
+Click on the video below for a nostalgic journey back into Britain’s lost empire.
 “Bye bye Britannia” was written and performed by Doug Bird, a severely disabled but highly talented man, virtually unknown.
 Despite the greatness of Britain being diminished by Brexit, great Britons still exist.

 Or take this long forgotten song by Paddy Roberts: “l’anglais avec son sang froid”.
 Translated humorously as “the Englishman with his usual bloody cold”, it takes us back to a gentler and more civilised era when Englishmen were noted for their politeness and reserve.

 Britain still retains a dim but influential memory of its empire, of the great and global power we once were.
 The pens I used as a child at school were inscribed “empire made”, and it was an empire on which the sun never set.